Jump to the content of the page

 Specially cut specimens are used for the tear growth test.
 Tests according to EN ISO 9073-4 are carried out on trapezoid specimens, whereby the use of very wide jaws should be noted.
 Pneumatic grips are preferred because they offer even and subsequent adjustment of the gripping.

 Tests according to DIN EN ISO 13937-2, the so-called trouser tear test, use test specimens cut to resemble a pair of trouser legs.
 The document describes the tear force test of trouser-shaped specimens, in which a specimen is cut to resemble a pair of trouser legs.
-The tear force is the force required to propagate this cut when applied parallel to the cut and the textile fabric tears in the direction of the force.
-The use of pneumatic grips is recommended.
+The joint tear propagation force is the force required to tear this incision further when the force is applied parallel to the incision and the textile fabric tears in the direction of the force.
+In this case, the use of pneumatic grips is recommended.

 Testing to Marks & Spencer